REDUCE, REUSE, RETHINK PACKAGING

 REUSE

-The EllenMacArthur foundation identified 4 models for reuse.
-R3PACK will focus on the "return on the go" model, implying that users return the packaging at a store or drop-off point.
+The Ellen MacArthur Foundation has identified 4 reuse models.
+R3PACK focuses on the "return on the go" model, which involves users returning packaging to a store or a collection point.

-R3PACK supports the optimization from an environmental, economic and social perspective of industrial reuse and its effective translation into successful and replicable business practices
+R3PACK supports the optimization—from an environmental, economic, and social perspective—of industrial reuse and its effective translation into successful and replicable business practices.

 REDUCE